higgi13425/rmrwr-book/_book/io105-targets.md

 ### Modificatons to the Pipeline

 Now modify the `make_table` function so that countries with over 1 million cases (scary bad, in need of WHO intervention) are in red text.
 Use the code below (adding conditional formatting) to edit the `make_table()` function in the `functions.R` file in the R folder of the Project.
 Look carefully at the `tab_style()` function below to see how the conditional formatting is applied.
-Make sure that your function ends with 2 close parenthesesm, followed by a closing curly-brace.
+Make sure that your function ends with 2 close parentheses, followed by a closing curly-brace.

 ``` r